Chapter 12 Agency Expense Collection

 Expenses are aggregated and entered per Season-year.
 After an Agency Expense group is added for a given Season-year, all surveillance-related expenses for the given Season-year are entered in that group.

-Expenses should be entered as totals rather than per sample costs.
-For instance, if 100 samples were collected from Region 3 in New York State in 2020-21 and the diagnostic laboratory test fee was $30 per sample, the expense amount should be entered as $3000, rather than $30.
+Expenses can be entered as the total cost or the by-sample cost.
+Fo example, suppose 100 deer were collected from Region 3 in New York State in 2020-21 and the diagnostic laboratory test fee was $30 per deer.
+If using a total option, enter $3000 (rather than $30).
+If using the per-sample option, enter $30.

-In data summaries, Models, and Visualizations, expenses are considered mutually exclusive and additive.
+In Warehouse Data Summaries, Models, and Visualizations, expenses are considered mutually exclusive and additive.
 If an expense is already accounted for in one Expense entry, the expense should not be included as part of another Expense entry.
-For example, if the cost of shipping hunter-harvested samples for one region of a state is entered as an Expense, entering total statewide shipping costs would result in duplicate cost entry and a falsely high cost for shipping samples from that region.
-Two possible solutions would be to 1) enter shipping costs for each region individually or 2) enter shipping costs for the one region, then enter the total remaining shipping costs for all other regions as a second Expense.
+For example, if the cost of shipping hunter-harvested samples for one region of a US state is entered as an Expense, entering total statewide shipping costs would result in duplicate cost entry and a falsely high cost for shipping samples from that region.
+Two possible solutions would be to 1) enter shipping costs for each region individually, or 2) enter shipping costs for the one region, then enter the total remaining shipping costs for all other regions as a second Expense.

 For a given Sample source or Expense type, account for that expense across the entire agency jurisdiction (state-, province-, or tribal jurisdiction-wide).
 Because expenses are assumed to be additive, any expenses not entered are effectively zero.
 Therefore, if testing fees are entered for one region of the agency’s jurisdiction, but not the remainder, testing fees for the remaining area of the jurisdiction would be considered zero.
 This omission can produce undesired or unclear results in data summaries, Models, and Visualizations.